-In the Gig Performer world, you could think of each rackspace as a separate “plugin chainer”.
-If you look at the first image at the bottom of this article, each rackspace on the left represents a complete collection of interconnected plugins.
-You can have as many rackspaces as you need for your show and more importantly, you can switch from one rackspace to another, even right in the middle of a bar, while playing a chord on a keyboard or with your guitar, and have the sound change instantly.
+In the Gig Performer world, looking at the image below, each rackspace on the left represents a complete collection of interconnected plugins, i.e, a plugin topology.
+You can have as many rackspaces as you need for your show and more importantly, you can switch from one rackspace to another, even right in the middle of a bar, while playing a chord on a keyboard or with your guitar, and have the sound change instantly without any glitching.
 Individual rackspaces encapsulate other functionality such as tempo, global sync, controlling audio tail length when you switch, program change configuration and so on.

-The second image shows Gig Performer in Song mode.
+The image below shows Gig Performer in Song mode.
 Among many features of this mode, you can easily use it with a MIDI pedal controller where you can directly switch among different parts of a song (with instant audio switching of course) during the performance.
-You can reuse rackspaces but still override settings as needed.
+With snapshots, you can reuse rackspaces but still override settings as needed.
 Switching song parts lets you send MIDI events out to external devices on the fly.

 Here are a few other features: